It’s no secret thatknowing how to start investing when you’re a total beginner can be intimidating at first.

 It’s a good idea to put 3-6 months of your living expenses into your emergency fund (it can just be in a savings account) that way you’re covered if something crazy or unexpected happens (like a pandemic)!

-Emergencies might look like your car breaking down, get unexpectedly laid off, or having an unforeseen medical expense.
-An emergency fund will also come in handy in case of a recession.
+Emergencies might look like your car breaking down, getting unexpectedly laid off, or having an unforeseen medical expense.
+Or it can also come in handy in case of a recession.

-Even if you don’t have to tap into it, you’ll have peace of mind knowing there is a cushion available if you need it.
+Even if you don’t have to tap into your savings account, you’ll have peace of mind knowing there is a cushion available if you need it.

 If you’re brand new to all this, those are some great guides to bookmark for later.